5 Letter Words That Start With E

 Verb : (figurative) To destroy gradually by an ongoing process.

-Noun : Erode (a district of Tamil Nadu, India)
+Noun : The capital city of Erode district, Tamil Nadu, India.

 epopt